k9mil/cs408-mark-management-system/README.md

 4. With the dependencies now being installed, you now have to modify a few configuration attributes.

 Head over to the `config.py` file located at `/backend/api`, where you will see that `JWT_SECRET_KEY`, `JWT_REFRESH_SECRET_KEY` and `DATABASE_URL` take their values from environment variables.
-It is important to note that `JWT_SECRET_KEY` and `JWT_REFRESH_SECRET_KEY` can theoretically be anything for the site to be run locally, but the `DATABASE_URL` will have to point to your instance of Postgres.
+It is important to note that `JWT_SECRET_KEY` and `JWT_REFRESH_SECRET_KEY` can theoretically be anything for the site to be run locally, but the `DATABASE_URL` (in the `DevelopmentConfig` class) will have to point to your instance of Postgres.

+The environment variables can either be set on your local machine, or hardcoded in the `config.py` file.

-This means, that you will have to create a Postgres instance, and point the server correctly to your instance.
+This means, that you will have to create a Postgres database (the tables are automatically generated for you), and point the server correctly to your instance.
+See the [PostgreSQL documentation](https://www.postgresql.org/docs/current/sql-createdatabase.html) or [StackOverflow](https://stackoverflow.com/questions/30641512/create-database-from-command-line-in-postgresql) for information on how to create a Postgres database.

 The `DATABASE_URL` is usually structured as follows:

 ```
 postgresql://postgres:admin@localhost:5432/mms